linkeddatacenter/BOTK-core/vocabularies/README.md

 # BOTK Language profile

-The BOTK language profile is a Semantic Web application that extends schema.org with some business related stuff.
+The BOTK language profile is a Semantic Web application that extends schema.org and other well known ontologies with some business related stuff.
-BOTK is compatible with KEES (Knowledge Exchange Engine Schema) applications.
+BOTK is compatible with [KEES (Knowledge Exchange Engine Schema)](http://linkeddata.center/kees) applications.

 Following vocabularies are partially supported: